AllStarCodeOrg/Readathon_2019/README.md

 # Readathon_2019

 # TO DO LIST
-- refactor
-    - dbHandler.js (refactoring names?)
 - Add Style!
+    - Rubric
+    - Applicants
+    - Profile
 - MUST BE USABLE ON MOBILE

 # NICE TO HAVES